Open-Attestation/adr/verifier.md

 #### verify(document: Document): VerificationFragment

-This function should be ran when the test passes.
+This function should be run after the test passes.
 Running this function will execute the necessary computation to determine if the document passes the verification method.

 An example `VerificationFragment` of a passing test: